Spice World (video game): Development

-After seeing PaRappa the Rapper (1997) attract new types of users to the PlayStation market in Japan, Sony Computer Entertainment Europe thought they could do the same with the European market by creating and releasing a music video game; this inspired them to convince 19 Entertainment to produce a game featuring the girl group Spice Girls, a brand with enough leverage to be endorsed by Walker's Crisps, Pepsi Cola, and Asda.
+After seeing PaRappa the Rapper (1997) attract new types of users to the PlayStation market in Japan, Sony Computer Entertainment Europe thought they could do the same with the European market by creating and releasing a music video game; this inspired them to convince 19 Entertainment to produce a game featuring the girl group Spice Girls, a brand with enough leverage to be endorsed by Walker's Crisps, Pepsi and Asda.
 As the video game's demographic was Spice Girls fans, who usually didn't play video games, Sony's plan from the start of development was to make it an "interactive magazine" where the player could be part of the girl group's lifestyle.

 Production of Spice World began in June 1997.
 Spice World was developed by Sony Computer Entertainment Europe's internal team at Soho, using the same lighting engine as their previous game Porsche Challenge (1997).
 The developers originally planned for a realistic art style where the Spice Girls were animated with motion capture; however, lead artist Jason Millson changed the plan to a more caricatured style where the characters were animated manually, reasoning that it enhanced their personalities.
 From Millson's view, Spice World was the Spice Girls' version of the Beatles vanity project Yellow Submarine (1968).
 Peter Eley, manager of the project, admitted that some staff didn't take the project seriously: "At first a lot of them weren't that keen.
 Some of them viewed it as a bit of a ludicrous prospect."

 The game was exhibited at the September 1997 European Computer Trade Show.
 Shortly before the game's release date in June 1998, Geri Halliwell left the Spice Girls which led to concerns by Sony that Spice World would have to be pulled or revised.
 The company was later given permission by Halliwell's lawyer to proceed with the game, two weeks before its scheduled release.